code4fukui/SHA3/README.md

 # SHA3

-A simple SHA-3 / Keccak / Shake hash ES modules for JavaScript supports UTF-8 encoding.
+A simple SHA-3 / Keccak / Shake (SHAKE128 / SHAKE256) hash ES modules.

 ## How to use